Prohibited and regulated goods

-- placed in a resealable, clear plastic bag (freezer bag) of a maximum volume of 1 liter.
-You must seal the bag and all items must fit easily inside.
+- placed in a clear, sealed plastic bag (i.e. freezer bag) up to 1 liter / 34 fl. oz. in size.
+The bag must be sealed and all items must fit easily inside.
 A single plastic bag is permitted per passenger.

-- medical substances necessary for your health – please note: airport security agents may ask you to verify the substance (possibly by tasting),
+- Medical substances necessary for your health – please note: airport security agents may ask you to verify the nature of the substance (possibly by tasting)

-- specific nutritional substances without which you cannot travel (for lactose intolerance, gluten allergies, etc.),
+- Specific nutritional substances needed for travel (for lactose intolerance, gluten allergies, etc.)

-- medicines prescribed by a doctor, accompanied by an official document proving their necessity (prescription, medical certificate in your name, etc.).
+- Medicines prescribed by a doctor, accompanied by official proof of their necessity (prescription, medical certificate in your name, etc.)

 - Connecting flight in a country within the European Union*

 On board your connecting flight departing from the European Union, you may transport duty-free liquids purchased at your departure airport or on board, as long as they remain in a sealed plastic bag.
 You must keep the receipt and make sure it is clearly displayed in the sealed bag.
 The receipt must list the airport or airline company through which your purchase was made.

 - Connecting flight in a country outside the European Union*